massimo-cassandro/unsplash-page/README.md

 # Unsplash pages

+> NEED-FIX: react version throw an error with css modules on symfony encore

 Single page with random photo from [Unsplash](https://unsplash.com/) to display some messages (useful for error pages).

 Available in both React and Vanilla JS.